Denmark Open: PV Sindhu loses in straight games against rising Korean star An Seyoung

 Sameer Verma is the other Indian in action at the last eight stage in the event.
 On Thursday, he had produced a stunning performance to defeat third seed and local favourite Anders Antonsen.
 The 27-year-old from Madhya Pradesh will lock horns with 33-year-old Tommy Sugiarto.

 The Korean was always a step ahead during the contest and exposed Sindhu’s rustiness.
-The teenager has made a name for herself with defence, but showed that she is developing into a fine allrounder with her attacking game as well.
+The teenager has made a name for herself with her defensive abilities, but showed that she is developing into a fine allrounder with her attacking game as well.
 Recently, she had stunned Akane Yamaguchi 21-14, 21-7 in the Uber Cup semifinals.

 Sindhu, the reigning world champion who had taken a break to rejuvenate after a hectic Olympics campaign, struggled to keep up with the tempo.
-An Seyoung made a superb start and took just six minutes to grab a massive seven-point lead at the break with Sindhu unable to find a crack in the Korean’s game.
+An made a superb start and took just six minutes to grab a massive seven-point lead at the break with Sindhu unable to find a crack in the Korean’s game.

-The Indian tried to control the net but committed few unforced errors with the Korean showing great athleticism to return everything thrown at her.
+The Indian tried to control the net but committed a few unforced errors with the Korean showing great athleticism to return everything thrown at her.

 An dominated the forecourt and played some exceptional shots, including a few diving forehand returns, to lead 16-8.
-At one point in the opening game, Sindhu played the shot of match at the net but a diving An still retrieved it and the Indian ended up sending the shuttle long in an attempt to kill the point.
+At one point in the opening game, Sindhu played the shot of the match at the net but a diving An still retrieved it and the Indian ended up sending the shuttle long in an attempt to kill the point.
 In the end, Sindhu netted to give 10 game points to the Korean, who sealed the opening game when the Indian erred again.

-Sindhu tried to change her tactics by playing high lifts but she the errors were not getting contained and after trailing 7-8 at one stage, she slipped to 8-11 at the break.
-It was a one-way traffic after the interval as An jumped to 20-10 in a jiffy.
+Sindhu tried to change her tactics by playing high lifts but the errors were not getting contained and after trailing 7-8 at one stage, she slipped to 8-11 at the break.
+It was one-way traffic after the interval as An jumped to 20-10 in a jiffy.
 Sindhu saved two match points before committing another error to give An the win.

 On Thursday night, Sameer notched up a stunning straight-game win over Antonsen to storm into the quarterfinals but it was curtains for Lakshya Sen at the Super 1000 tournament.